Uchejen/Project2-azure-cloud-shell/README.md

 ## Azure App Services
 I replaced the scaffolding code with Flask Machine Learning code and then Authorized Azure App Service
 ![screenshot1](https://github.com/Uchejen/Project2-azure-cloud-shell/blob/main/Screenshots/webappdeploy.JPG?raw=true)

 After the App was deployed, I copied the link of the App in a seperate window to confirm if the App is up and running.
 The screenshot below shows the result
 ![screenshot1](https://github.com/Uchejen/Project2-azure-cloud-shell/blob/main/Screenshots/appworks.JPG?raw=true)

 Next, using the "python app.py" command to also test the App
 ![screenshot1](https://github.com/Uchejen/Project2-azure-cloud-shell/blob/main/Screenshots/pythonapppy.JPG?raw=true)

 Using the "./make_predict_azure_app.sh" command to test the app remotely
 ![screenshot1](https://github.com/Uchejen/Project2-azure-cloud-shell/blob/main/Screenshots/model_loaded.JPG?raw=true)

-finally using the "az webapp log tail" command to stream the logs from my running application
+Finally using the "az webapp log tail" command to stream the logs from my running application
 ![screenshot1](https://github.com/Uchejen/Project2-azure-cloud-shell/blob/main/Screenshots/webapp log tail.JPG?raw=true)

 ## Azure Pipieline
 The following steps were used to set up the Azure Pipeline